I Love To Travel: Here’s Why!

 These guys knew how to set up a gourmet table for a party of ten or twenty.

-That included hors d’oeuvre, soup, and a hot meal.
+That included hors d’oeuvres, soup, and a hot meal.

 We ate “moules” – Belgian mussels stewed in a pot with celery, leeks, and garlic.

-The whole pot of mussels was set down, on a huge wooden table, family-style.
+The whole pot of mussels was set down in the middle of a huge wooden table, family-style.

 No one was ever shy to offer large servings of the main dish.